rstudio/blastula/README.md

 [![Travis-CI Build Status](https://travis-ci.org/rich-iannone/blastula.svg?branch=master)](https://travis-ci.org/rich-iannone/blastula) [![codecov.io](https://codecov.io/github/rich-iannone/blastula/coverage.svg?branch=master)](https://codecov.io/github/rich-iannone/blastula?branch=master)

 Sometimes we need to send out email messages based on the results of automated analysis processes.
 The **blastula** package makes it easy to send out HTML emails from R that are a little bit easier on the eyes.
 In doing so we can take advantage of both **Markdown** and R code when composing our email text.

-The best way to demonstrate this is to just show an example workflow...
+### Installation Requirements

+The **CRAN** version of **blastula** requires that the **rJava** and **mailR** package are installed.
+A system requirement for **rJava** is that the Java JRE is installed on the system.

+The development version of **blastula** (installed via `devtools::install_github("rich-iannone/blastula"`)) doesn't require **rJava** or **mailR** to be installed.
+Instead, there is a requirement for `openssl`.

+On OS X, it is recommended that homebrew be used to install `openssl`:

+    brew install openssl

+On RHEL, Fedora, or CentOS, `openssl-devel` is necessary:

+    sudo yum install openssl-devel

+With Ubuntu or Debian, we need `libssl-dev`:

+    sudo apt-get install -y libssl-dev

 ### Sending an email message